Spinal Tumors Overview

 - Loss of bowel or bladder function

-- Paralysis that may occur in varying degrees and in different parts of the body, depending on which nerves are compressed
+- Paralysis occurring in varying degrees and in different parts of the body.
+It depends upon which nerves are compressed

 - Scoliosis or other spinal deformity resulting from a large, but benign tumor

-After radiological confirmation of the tumor, the only way to determine whether the tumor is benign or malignant is to examine a small tissue sample (extracted through a biopsy procedure) under a microscope.
-If the tumor is malignant, a biopsy also helps determine the cancer’s type, which subsequently determines treatment options.
+If the presence of a tumor has been confirmed through radiological testing, biopsy is the only way to confirm whether the tumor is benign or malignant.
+A small tissue sample is extracted through a biopsy procedure and examined under a microscope.
+If the tumor proves to be a malignant one, then the biopsy can also help determine the type of cancer.
+This subsequently determines which treatment options to take.

-Outcome depends greatly on the age and overall health of the patient and on whether the spinal tumor is benign or malignant, primary or metastatic.
-In the case of primary tumors, the goal is to remove the tumor completely, leading optimally to the potential cure of the malignancy.
-In the case of metastatic tumors, the goal is almost always palliative.
-At best, treatment may provide the patient with an improved quality of life and prolonged life expectancy.
+The outcome of treatment for spinal tumor depends on a lot of factors.
+The age and overall health of the patient affects the outcome a lot.
+The type of spinal tumor; whether it is benign or malignant, primary or metastatic also has a lot of effect on outcome.
+The goal in case of primary tumors is to remove them completely.
+This can optimally lead to the potential cure of malignancy.
+The goal for metastatic tumors is almost always palliative.
+At best, the treatment may provide the patient with an improved quality of life as well as prolonged life expectancy.